MrGracu/2DBatchBuildBlock/README.md

   This is batch script where you can create a simple image using fourteen different characters.
   The program does not allow you to save the created image to a file, but you can do it, for example, using a screenshot (print screen key).

-  If there is a problem with the display of characters (they do not look like the pictures), it may be enough to change the font in the command line settings to "**Raster Fonts**".
+  If there is a problem with the display of characters (they do not look like the pictures below), it may be enough to change the font in the command line settings to "**Raster Fonts**".

 ## Works on systems
 - Windows 7 or later.